ddella/ProxySQL/README.md

 ### MySQL command line interface

 Exit the SQL client started at the beginning of this workshop.
 Use the same image but with a different SQL statement.
-The port now is `TCP/6033` which is the default port used for the MySQL protocol.
+The port now is `TCP/6033`, since I'm inside the MariaDB network.
 If you execute the query multiple times, you will see responses from `master1` and `master2` in round robin.

 ```sh
 docker run -it --network MariaDB --rm \